Affiliate links on Android Authority may earn us a commission. Learn more.

 If there’s one area other watchmakers are sorely behind Apple, it’s the apps and overall smartwatch experience.

-Apple recently pushed watchOS 8.1 to the wearable, including improved fall detection smarts, Covid-19 vaccination card support available within Apple Wallet, and an Always On time display fix.
+Apple recently pushed major update watchOS 8.1 to the wearable, which includes improved fall detection smarts, Covid-19 vaccination card support available within Apple Wallet, and an Always On time display fix.
 For Fitness Plus workout users, watchOS 8.1 also brings improved SharePlay to the platform, allowing up to 32 people to work out together through FaceTime.
-These improvements add to watchOS 8’s September feature additions, including a new Mindfulness app, redesigned Home, a new Focus mode, and the ability to store ID cards in Wallet.
+These improvements add to watchOS 8’s September 2021 feature additions, including a new Mindfulness app, redesigned Home, a new Focus mode, and the ability to store ID cards in Wallet.

 Apple Watch SE review: Price and competition